Sino is a single-bell belltower where a bronze bell is engaged via an electronic transducer / resonator. Sino is a collaboration with Rob Bothof.

 For some time now Mike Rijnierse has been working on a plan to bring back the bell in a sculptural work that rhymes with the recent developments of the artist’s work.
 The anecdotes surrounding the Dutch Carillon have inspired Rijnierse.
 Following the events of last year, there was no chance to show work and the artist was thrown back on his own.
 The past year has been a difficult year for everyone and our future looks very uncertain.
 The world faces great tasks to work towards a better future for all of us.
 It is time for reflection.

 Sino is the Portuguese word for bell, coming from the Latin signum (signal).
 Sino is the first work Mike Rijnierse displays after the past COVID-19 year, which has been a major one for all of us.
-The work consists of a bronze bell and a specially designed bell tower.
-Unlike in the regular towers, the bell does not hang, but with its mouth facing the sky, turning the bell into a kind of oriental singing bowl, as are also used in temple rituals.
+The work consists of a bronze bell and a specially designed pentagonal bell tower.
+Unlike in the regular towers, the bell does not hang, but is placed with its mouth facing the sky, turning the bell into a kind of oriental singing bowl, as are also used in temple rituals.
 In English, singing bowls are also called standing bells or resting bells.
-Instead of hanging the bell, the bell has been laid to rest.
+Instead of hanging, the bell has been laid to rest.
 By reversing the bell, the bell transforms into an instrument for resonance and reflection, making the signal from Sino not a signal of alarm, but a signal for contemplation.